 - Gas fireplaces are the most efficient.
 They have an efficiency rating of 60% to 99%.

 - You can install gas fireplaces in multiple rooms.
-It is best to install gas fireplaces in the most used rooms.
+It is best to install gas fireplaces in the rooms used most frequently.

 - Gas fireplaces do not produce a lot of toxic or hazardous byproducts.